 Full details of the training undertaken is documented in the Trustee's training log.

-ROLES AND RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES Trustee Chair

-Trustee Chairman

-It is the Trustee Chairman's responsibility, with support from the Funds Office, to ensure that sufficient time is allocated for consideration and discussion of climate matters by the Trustees and their advisers.
+It is the Trustee Chair's responsibility, with support from the Funds Office, to ensure that sufficient time is allocated for consideration and discussion of climate matters by the Trustee and the advisers.